dreamingechoes/dreamingechoes.github.io/_posts/2015-10-24-create-a-super-fancy-api-with-grape.md

 end
 ```

 Ooooooook, so... we have the folder schema and the basic files.
-Now we are going to add some functionality to our base class with some helpers.
-For this basic example let's develop three basic helpers: `api_response` that will handle the API reponse format, `authenticate!` that will send an authentication error if the user doesn't authenticates properly, and `clean_params` to preprocess the params of the requests.
+Now we're going to add some functionality to our base class with some helpers.
+For this basic example let's develop three basic helpers: `api_response` that will handle the API response format, `authenticate!` that will send an authentication error if the user doesn't authenticates properly, and `clean_params` to preprocess the params of the requests.

 All the helpers have to be inside the `helpers` block, like: